faani/MYSQL-Store-Database/README.md

+# Query 3

+Syntax: select * from customers where birth_date>('1990-01-01');

-select all columns from customer table where birth date greater than 1990-01-01
+Details: select all columns from customer table where birth date greater than 1990-01-01

+MYSQL queries output